 Do take water, insect repellent and a packet of wet wipes as the temperature and humidity persist well into the night.

-3- Mt Kinabalu
+4- Mt Kinabalu

 At 4095m, climbing Mt.
 Kinabalu or ‘Low’s Peak’ is to summit the highest mountain in Borneo.

-Towering above the clouds it has a reputation not unlike Mt.
-Fuji.

-One minute it’s there, the next minute it’s gone.
-So if you see it, take a photo quick!
+Towering above the clouds it has a reputation, not unlike Mt.
+Fuji, one minute it’s there, the next minute it’s gone.
+So if you see it, take a photo quickly!

 The best time to climb Mt.
-Kinabalu is May and June, the start of the dry season.
-However, the 8.5km International Summit & Climbathon race to the top is actually in October.
+Kinabalu is May and June, the start of the dry season, however, the 8.5km International Summit & Climbathon race to the top is actually in October.

-World Heritage Site Kinabalu Park Beckons
+5- World Heritage Site Kinabalu Park

 At the foothills of Mt.
 Kinabalu, at 1850m high is the World Heritage site Kinabalu Park, including the Mt.
 Kinabalu Botanic Garden.

 The site has vast botanical and biological species diversity, one of the ecologically richest in the world.

 The Balsam Buffet Restaurant at the base of the Park is the only local place to top up your energy stores.

 The infamous Japanese “Death Marches” between 1942-45 led to the deaths of 2345 allied British and Australian POW’s.

 Horrific tales and memories commemorating these tragic times are at both the Sandakan Memorial Park and the Kundasang War Memorial in Ranau.

 It’s actually built on the grounds of the original POW camp.
-Its peaceful Borneo tropical rainforest setting belies the horrors of war perpetuated there.
+Its peaceful Borneo tropical rainforest setting belies the horrors of war perpetrated there.

 The Commemorative Pavilion is a wonderful memorial for fallen comrades as well as local Malays killed for aiding POW’s.